Locations:

 Where is the urethra located?

-If you’re someone who’s been assigned female at birth, your urethra is about 1.5 inches (3 to 4 centimeters) long.
-If you’re someone who’s been assigned male at birth, your urethra is about 8 to 9 inches long (about 20 centimeters).
+If you’re female, your urethra is about 1.5 inches long.
+This is about 3 to 4 centimeters.
+If you’re male, your urethra is about 7 to 8 inches long.
+This is about 20 centimeters.

 Advertisement

-• Urethritis, including nongonococcal urethritis (NGU): Urethritis refers to inflammation usually caused by an infection with gonorrhea.
-NGU is the term for urethritis that isn’t caused by gonorrhea.
+• Urethritis, including nongonococcal urethritis (NGU): A gonorrhea infection usually causes this.
+NGU is the term for urethritis from a different cause, like chlamydia.

-• Urethral strictures: This happens when the urethra becomes narrower due to scarring.
-The narrowness may result in inflammation (swelling of the urethra), infections, pain with urination and difficulty emptying your bladder.
+• Urethral strictures: This happens when scarring makes the urethra narrower.
+The narrowness may lead to inflammation, infections, pain with peeing and difficulty emptying your bladder.

 • Genitourinary vaginal fistulas: These happen when holes open up between your urinary system and your vagina or uterus.

 • Injuries or damage to the urethra: These include things like gunshot wounds, blunt trauma injuries and injuries that happen when you try to put something up your urethra.
-These may cause bruises or leaking of urine into surrounding tissues.
+These may cause bruises or the leaking of urine into nearby tissues.

 • Urethral cancer: This cancer is very rare.

-Here are some common signs or symptoms you might have if you have a medical condition involving your urethra.
+Here are some common signs or symptoms you might have with a medical issue involving your urethra:

 If your healthcare provider suspects you have a disorder of the urethra, they may order these types of tests: